Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 In this section you can find brief summary of the listed projects for quick comprehension.
 For more details, please check out the documents in each respective folder.

 #### Chicago City 311 Service Analysis
 For this project, I conducted an analysis on 2.8 million rows of data using a combination of SQL and Excel.
-MY goal was to help a public agency in Chicago improve ticket resolution time by understanding where they need to focus their resources on first.
+The goal was to help a public agency in Chicago improve ticket resolution time by understanding where they need to focus their resources on first.
 After exploring the data, I created a priority quadrant based on two metrics, plotted the data against the quadrant, cross-validated the findings with data from New York City, and deep-dived to find more patterns especially in location fields.
 In the end, I shared key insights, suggestions, and remarks in a presentation.

 The skills showcased in this project are data querying, data validation, JOINs & UNION clauses, aggregation, datetime convertion, filtering, subqueries, CTEs, conditions, PivotTables, Pivot Charts, and presentation.